Shia Islam in the Indian subcontinent: The Buyids and the Fatimids

 In the Abbasid Caliphate, various Shiite groups organised secret opposition to their rule.
-In the tenth and eleventh centuries,The Twelver Shias of the Buyid Dynasty (934–1055) managed to establish their rule over much of Iran and Iraq without removing the Abbasid Caliph from his throne.
+In the tenth and eleventh centuries, the Twelver Shias of the Buyid Dynasty (934–1055) managed to establish their rule over much of Iran and Iraq without removing the Abbasid Caliph from his throne.
 Parallel to it was the Ismaili Shia Fatimid Caliphate (909–1171) in Egypt and North Africa.
 This was the golden age of Islam as scientists like Ibn Sina (980–1037), ibn al -Haytham (965–1040), Al-Biruni (973–1050) and hundreds of others enjoyed the intellectual freedom and contributed to philosophy, medicine, physics and other disciplines of science.

 When the historian and geographer al-Masudi arrived in Sindh in 915, he met a number of Shias there.
 They were descendants of Umar ibn Ali ibn Abi Talib and Muhammad ibn Ali ibn Abi Talib, al-Hanafiyah.
 The poet Abu Dulaf Misar ibn Muhalhil al-Yanbui, who came to India around 942, noted that the 'ruler of Multan was a descendant of Umar ibn Ali ibn Abi Talib (عمر الاطراف).
 Perhaps the Shi'ites were quasi-independent in a sector of the province of Multan.

 During the mid-11th century, the Buyids gradually fell to the Ghaznavid and Seljuq invasions, and with it started the decline of the Islamic Golden Age.
 In 1091, the famous Sunni theologian, Imam Al-Ghazali, declared that Philosophers like Ibn Sina were heretics.
-His book Tahāfut al-Falāsifa proved to be the final blow to science education in Islamic world.
+His book Tahāfut al-Falāsifa proved to be the final blow to science education in the Islamic world.

 Around 958, a Fatimid missionary converted a local Hindu ruler, and an Ismaili state was established in Sind, with its capital in Multan.
 They converted locals to Ismailism en masse, while the khutba was read in the name of the Fatimid Caliph.
 It was during this period that the earliest public mourning of Muharram and the Shia call to prayer (Azan) was introduced to the Indus valley (present-day Pakistan).